martamakes/c-formatter-42-ext/README.md

 - `C_FORMATTER_42_PATH`: Path to the c_formatter_42 executable or directory
 - `C_FORMATTER_42_WRAPPER_DEBUG`: Set to "1", "true", or "yes" to enable debug logging
+- `NORMINETTE_FORMATTER_DEBUG`: Set to "1", "true", or "yes" to enable debug logging for the enhanced formatter

 ## Enhanced Formatter Mode

 The enhanced formatter mode adds functionality to make your code fully compliant with norminette requirements:

-1. **42 Header**: Automatically adds the 42 header if missing
+1. **42 Header**: Automatically adds a properly aligned 42 header if missing
-   - Uses your username from git or system
+   - Uses your intra handle and email from settings
-   - Can be customized using the `username` and `email` settings
+   - Automatically pads all fields to align correctly

 2. **Variable Declaration**: Separates declaration and initialization
    ```c